 An attorney’s first job will be determining which type of defect was responsible for your injuries.
 This is an important step in the product liability case because it can also determine who is to blame.
 For example, a manufacturer is responsible if the injury was caused by a manufacturing error, but the manufacturer may not be responsible if it was an issue with the product’s design.

-Our Attorneys Handle Product Liability Cases in the Automotive Industry
+How Our Attorneys Handle Product Liability Cases In The Automotive Industry

 - The vehicle manufacturer